 At the National Book Critics Circle award reading, March 2018.

 Caroline Fraser was born in Seattle and holds a Ph.D. from Harvard University in English and American literature.
-Formerly on the editorial staff of The New Yorker, she is the author of three nonfiction books, the Pulitzer Prize-winning Prairie Fires: The American Dreams of Laura Ingalls Wilder, God's Perfect Child: Living and Dying in the Christian Science Church, and Rewilding the World: Dispatches from the Conservation Revolution, all published by Metropolitan Books.
+Formerly on the editorial staff of The New Yorker, she is the author of four nonfiction books, including most recently Murderland: Crime and Bloodlust in the Time of Serial Killers (Penguin Press) and the Pulitzer Prize-winning Prairie Fires: The American Dreams of Laura Ingalls Wilder, God's Perfect Child: Living and Dying in the Christian Science Church, Rewilding the World: Dispatches from the Conservation Revolution, all published by Metropolitan Books.
 She served as editor of the Library of America edition of Laura Ingalls Wilder's Little House books and has written for The New Yorker, The New York Review of Books, The Atlantic Monthly, Outside Magazine, and The London Review of Books, among other publications.
 She lives in Santa Fe, New Mexico, with her husband, Hal Espen.